-In my role as a specialist conveyancing recruiter, I regularly speak to junior conveyancers who are pigeonholed into handling volume work and unsure about how to progress within their careers.
-One of the main questions I am asked is whether there is an option to qualify via a different route to the traditional training contract.
+It’s very common to find junior conveyancers who are pigeonholed into handling a high volume of work and unsure about how to progress within their careers.
+One of the main questions asked is whether there is an option to qualify via a different route to the traditional training contract.

 Fortunately, there is the option to become a Licensed Conveyancer by obtaining the CLC qualification.
 There are a number of benefits to doing so; not only are Licensed Conveyancers considered to be as capable as solicitors in terms of their skillset and the kind of work they deal with, but they also have greater earning potential and are more likely to be considered for managerial roles.